Green spaces - Concepts and planning approaches

 Summary

 Urban green offers a variety of services and thus plays an important role in the transformation of our cities.
-The course provides an overview of various innovative approaches to the planning and design of multifunctional green spaces, focussing on how to build blue and green infrastructures.
+The course provides an overview of various innovative approaches to the planning and design of multifunctional green spaces, focussing on how to build green and blue infrastructures.

 Content

-In the international context, a whole series of new approaches have developed in recent years that consider the planning and design of green spaces from these different perspectives and, above all, in relation to adaptation to climate change in order to establish comprehensive blue and green infrastructures.
+In the international context, a whole series of new approaches have developed in recent years that consider the planning and design of green spaces from such multiple perspectives and, above all, in relation to adaptation to climate change in order to establish comprehensive green and blue infrastructures.
 Based on the principle of multifunctionality, the course introduces the scientific basis for the fundamental concepts of ecosystem services, nature-based solutions and green or blue-green infrastructure in urban areas.
-Building on this, it then uses numerous case studies to illustrate innovative approaches to the planning of green spaces and the development of green infrastructures.
+Building on this, it then uses a broad range of concrete international case studies to illustrate innovative approaches to the planning of green spaces and the development of green infrastructures:

-• Green spaces, the ecosystem services they provide and the basic principle of multifunctionality
+- Green spaces and green-blue infrastructures, the ecosystem services they provide and the basic principle of multifunctionality to be implemented

-• From large to small scale - landscape and green space planning at different scales, interrelationship between formal and informal planning processes.
+- From large to small scale - green space and green infrastructure planning at different scales, interrelationship between formal and informal planning processes.

-• Analysis and critical discussion of some common and innovative planning and design concepts for green spaces on international level (e.g. green belts, double inner development in the redensification of settlements, picoparks, urban gardening + agriculture, and urban wilderness, animal-aided design)
+- Analysis and critical discussion of numerous innovative international planning and design concepts for green spaces and green infrastructures (e.g. green belts, double inner development in the redensification of settlements, picoparks, urban gardening + agriculture, urban forestry + urban rewilding, animal-aided design)

 Keywords